trapexit/mergerfs/mkdocs/docs/known_issues_bugs.md

 ## 3rd Party Software

-### NFS clients returning ESTALE / Stale file handle

-NFS generally does not like out of band changes.
-Take a look at the section on NFS in the [remote-filesystems](remote_filesystems.md) for more details.

 ### SQLite3, Plex, Jellyfin do not work with mergerfs

 It does.
 If you're trying to put the software's config / metadata /